Losing your way

 The kindest interpretation we can draw from their silence is that they have found what they were looking for and taken a step, or even several steps forward, on the path to the Light.
 But it is equally possible that they remain just as confused as they were when they wrote to us, but for a variety of reasons, do not want to admit it.
 Other seekers refuse to accept any teachings that are not endorsed by a world-famous 'guru' or channeled by a New Age prophet from a dead Tibetan monk.
 Yet others have binged so long on conspiracy theories and psychic 'readings' that the simple Truths of occult science are not colourful enough for them.
 Such are those who crave 'exciting' adventures on the astral plane, wish to be 'thrilled' by the spirits or channel 'angels' and extraterrestrials.

 The same cannot be said for much of the material emanating from 'New Age' sources.
 The obsession with 'angels' (which are simply the 'spirit-guides' of 19th Century Spiritualists under a new name), crystals, 'Reiki', 'Tantra', 'Cabala', 'Yoga', 'developing chakras' and similar subjects do not, and cannot, give us a rational and complete explanation of who and what Man really is, whence he comes and whither he is going.
-Nor do any of them provide us with a clear and consistent picture of the universe and our place within it, such as we can find in the Vedas, the Books of Hermes, Plato's dialogues or H. P. Blavatsky's Secret Doctrine.
-If we wish to know the true facts in relation to any thing we must go to the source, or as close to it as we can get; this is reasonable, is it not?
+Nor do any of them provide us with a clear and consistent picture of the universe and our place within it, such as we can find in the Vedas, the teachings of Hermes Trismegistus, Plato's dialogues or H. P. Blavatsky's Secret Doctrine.
+If we wish to know the true facts in relation to any subject we must go to the source, or as close to it as we can get; this is reasonable, is it not?

 Another example of the 'wrong places' are the very many seekers who look for answers from extraterrestrials and in the various theories, speculations and conspiracies dreamed up by such writers as Erich von Däniken and Zecharia Sitchin.
 We once read that 10 million Americans believe in alien abduction, claim to have been abducted, or would like to be abducted.
 If this is true then we are tempted to say 10 million Americans have had their common sense 'abducted'!
 Our personal conviction is that much of the fascination with reptilian aliens and ancient astronauts is largely the result of the secular nature of modern life and the decline in genuine religious faith.
 Many mystically-minded people now turn to outer, rather than inner space, to appease their hunger for the mystery, magic and emotional satisfaction which was once the province of the various religions and faiths.
 Ancient astronauts 'seeding' planet earth have replaced the 'Elohim' who created mankind according to the Bible.
 'Greys' and shape-shifting lizards now conspire against us instead of devils and demons.
 The supernatural actors have changed their clothes and the stage is dressed differently, but the play is the same as it has always been.
 Moreover, the audience have as little idea of what goes on behind the scenes as they did when dogmatic religion held sway over their minds.
 In short, extraterrestrial moonshine has replaced religious dogma and we are by no means sure that the replacement is any improvement.

 Whereas the angels who talked with Enoch when the world was young had something worthwhile to communicate to mortals, ask yourself if the same can truly be said of the teachings emanating from their contemporary substitutes in silver spacesuits?
 If you are honest, you will concede that the vast majority of the material put out by Sitchin and others has clearly been written by human beings better acquainted with the jargon of advertising agencies than the sublime prose of the Sermon on the Mount.
-Contrast this with the advice given to a seeker after Truth in the sidebar on your right which is taken from The Quest or Ruru.
+Contrast this with the advice to the seeker after Truth in the sidebar on your right which has been adapted from The Quest or Ruru.
 Or compare the following two alien 'messages' chosen at random (currently to be found on the Internet) with the Teachings of the truly Wise.
 First the New Age jargon:

 "We can offer you a more holistic vision of the universe and of life, constructive interactions, the experience of fair and fraternal relationships, liberating technical knowledge, eradication of suffering, controlled exercise of individual powers, the access to new forms of energy and, finally, a better comprehension of consciousness."